After 10 years of full-time self-employment, I can safely say I’m someone who knows about working from home. And it’s not easy!

 3. Routine is key (boring but true)

-I know it sounds boring, but working from home isn’t about eating cereal on the sofa and watching Homes Under the Hammer, doing whatever you want whenever you feel like it.
+Working from home isn’t about eating cereal on the sofa and watching Homes Under the Hammer, doing whatever you want whenever you feel like it.
 I’ve been there, done that… you soon find time runs away with you and you get used to being unproductive.
 Endless bowls of muesli and daytime TV do not an empire make!

 4. Hydrate, hydrate, hydrate